-Legal Authority: 47 USC 4; 47 USC 154; 47 USC 303; 47 USC 554; 47 USC 701 to 744 streamlined the application and licensing requirements of part 25 of its rules, which deals with communication satellites and earth stations.
+Legal Authority: 47 USC 4; 47 USC 154; 47 USC 303; 47 USC 554; 47 USC 701 to 744

+Abstract: On February 10, 1997, the FCC adopted rules and policies that streamlined the application and licensing requirements of part 25 of its rules, which deals with communication satellites and earth stations.
 The streamlined rules waived the construction permit requirement for satellite space stations; changed the license term for temporary fixed earth stations; and adjusted or changed the rules concerning minor modifications and basic requirements for satellite service applications.
 The streamlined rules also resulted in the creation of a new application form, FCC Form 312.
-Form 312 eliminated from the International Bureau's use the FCC Form 493, FCC Form 430, FCC Form
+Form 312 eliminated from the International Bureau's use the FCC Form 493, FCC Form 430, FCC Form 702, and FCC Form 704.
+Petitions for Reconsideration were filed in this matter.
+In March 1997 the Commission released a Public Notice concerning these petitions, which are presently pending before the International Bureau.